A pretty retirement card made using the Artistic Leaves stamp set and sponge daubers from Stampin' Up! to add colour

 Supplies used:

-Hello and welcome to the Crafty Challenge Blog Hop where we are being inspired by a dice roll – Punch or die cut, Bling, Congrats, Landscape, Regals.
-I have made my card using the Caring Leaves stamp set.
+Hello and welcome to the Crafty Challenge Blog Hop where we are sharing projects inspired by a sketch.
+I have used the pretty Artistic Leaves stamp set and Sponge Daubers to make my card.

 Colours used in this card are: